explosion/curated-transformers/docs/source/api-compat.rst

 - Modules, data structures, and functions that are publicly documented in the documentation.
 - Model checkpoints.
-You should be able to load any model checkpoint created with a major version of Curated Transfomers with all subsequent minor/patch versions of that major version.
+You should be able to load any model checkpoint created with a major version of Curated Transformers with all subsequent minor/patch versions of that major version.

 .. _Semantic Versioning: https://semver.org/